Sompting

 Modernising parks to ensure they meet residents’ needs

 In response to resident feedback, the partnership worked closely with the district and parish councils from the very beginning to implement a large-scale improvement programme.
 The programme aimed to ensure that Halewick Park in the north of the area and Croshaw, Hamble and Sompting Recreation Grounds in the south could each be safely enjoyed by the community.
 Work started in 2013, when safety fencing was installed at Croshaw Recreation Ground.
-A few years later, after a request from a resident, Sompting Big Local installed ‘dual’ swings in each of Sompting’s parks.
+A few years later, after a request from a resident, Sompting Big Local installed dual’ swings in each of Sompting’s parks.
 These swings enabled parents to face their children as they played, providing a much-appreciated bonding moment during a hectic day.

 A range of other improvements to local parks were funded by Sompting Big Local, including a grant to Friends of Hamble Park to purchase gardening equipment and hi-vis jackets so volunteers could keep their local park tidy.
-Every park received new seating and three were updated with new play equipment.
+The partnership reflected that the funding enabled volunteers to turn ideas into action, helping to generate a sense of community ownership over their shared spaces.
+Every park also received new seating and three were updated with new play equipment.
 The partnership also worked with council park rangers to plant trees and shrubs and install a commemorative bench and new play park at Sompting Recreation Ground (also known as Sompting Rec).
-In total, the district council provided £115,000 match-funding for all the park improvements and modernisation, while local residents influenced the design of the Sompting Rec play area and the choice of accessible equipment.
-Alongside this, the partnership set out to replace the Sompting Recreation Ground’s old public toilets, which had closed following vandalisation.
-Unfortunately, these significantly improved facilities were vandalised again after re-opening.
+In total, the district council provided £115,0000 match-funding for all the park improvements and modernisation, while local residents influenced the design of the Sompting Rec play area and the choice of accessible equipment.

+From early in the programme, Sompting Big Local contributed £250,000 towards improving parks and open spaces across the area.
 As a result of this consistent focus on parks, partnership members reported that more residents used these green spaces for both regular visits, like parents bringing their children after school, and one-off events, like parties.
 The partnership themselves also valued the parks as locations where they could hold community events.

 Widening access to community activities by running a self-sustaining minibus service